Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 text1Input: "unhappiness" 2 3WordPiece tokenization: 4 ["un", "##happi", "##ness"] 5 6The ## tells the model: "this token continues the previous word" 7Without ##: the model couldn't distinguish "un happy" from "unhappy"

-Unlike BPE (which replays merge rules in order), WordPiece uses greedy longest-match at inference.
-This function takes a single word and the learned vocabulary as input.
-It repeatedly finds the longest valid subword starting from the current position and outputs a list of matching subword tokens:
+Unlike BPE, which replays merge rules in order, WordPiece uses a greedy longest-match approach at inference.
+The function below takes a word and the vocabulary, then repeatedly finds the longest valid subword from the start of the remaining string:

-β οΈ Critical difference: If WordPiece can't tokenize a word at all, it falls back to
+β οΈ Warning: If WordPiece can't tokenize a word at all, it falls back to

-[UNK].
-BPE never produces unknown tokens (since it falls back to individual bytes).
+[UNK](unknown token).
+BPE never produces unknown tokens because it falls back to individual bytes.

 | Aspect | BPE | WordPiece |